 We’ve used many of these tools and have found them to be quite useful.
 Some of the links below are affiliate links, which means Frugal Rules will be compensated if you sign up for a service.
 This does not impact pricing or service.
 Thank you for your support of the site.

 We all like to save money, though aren’t always aware of all the available options.
 Here are some tools to help you keep more money in your pocket.

 Republic Wireless.
 How much is your monthly cell phone bill?
-We used to pay $170 per month through Verizon.
-That’s no longer the case.
 Republic Wireless is a no-contract cell phone provider that has leveled the playing field for cell service.
-Republic Wireless has cell phone plans as low as $5 per month and they pay you back for unused data.
+Republic Wireless has cell phone plans as low as $15 per month and they pay you back for unused data.

 Investing in the stock market is vital to building wealth.
 Many don’t start out of fear or lack of funds – don’t let that be you.
 Here are some online brokerages I’ve used and recommend.